strauchlab/scaffold_design/examples/sequence_design/design_w_pairmotifs/README.md

 find ../input_pdbs -name "*pdb" > pdbs.list

 ### generate a job for each pdb
-Edit the file to point out the Rosetta executable
+Edit the job generation script to point at the Rosetta executable, then run.
+For trouble shooting, erase the "mute all" command.
+However, we recommend not run many jobs unmuted as the tracer output generates large files quickly.
+How to run:

 bash generate_design_job.sh pdbs.list xmls/protocol.xml